vtex/shoreline/styleguides/admin-ui/src/theme/README.md

 > Provider of all admin-ui styles

 The ThemeProvider component is a wrapper around Emotion's ThemeProvider and MDX's MDXProvider.
-It provides default styled components to MDX content that pick up values from theme.styles.
+It provides default styled-components to MDX content that pick up values from `theme.styles`.
 It also handles color mode state.

 Usage: